+TOTAL MOBILITY

-TOTAL MOBILITY Total Mobility is an onboard data recording solution that ensures optimal fleet management via a secure, user-friendly platform.
+Total Mobility is an onboard data recording solution that ensures optimal fleet management via a secure, user-friendly platform.
 It can be bundled with an eco-driving service to help end users reduce their fuel consumption, and thereby their CO2 emissions.

+charge points for electric vehicles operated by Total.

 of 48 GWh by 2030 - enough to equip one million electric vehicles annually, or about 10% of the European market.
 France, Germany and the European Union are lending financial support to this large-scale initiative, which represents a total investment of around €5 billion.

 In the area of charging networks, in 2018 the Group acquired G2mobility, a French leader in charging solutions for electric vehicles, whose expertise ranges from designing smart terminals to optimizing energy use management and selling integrated service packages.
 Total already operates more than 16,000 charging stations and is developing and marketing a complete charging solution, with smart terminals and a remote platform for tracking their use and energy consumption.

 Total is currently developing high power charging (HPC) stations for major European roadways and urban areas that can provide around 100 kilometers of range with a 10-minute charge, and aims to establish 500 such charging sites in Europe, including nearly 200 in France, by 2022.

 Total has been awarded Europe's largest concession contract for EV charging, from Metropolitan Region Amsterdam.
-As part of this contract, it will install and operate up to 20,000 new public charge points in the Netherlands.
-1. HPC: High Power Charge.
+As part of this contract, in the Netherlands.

+it will install and operate up to 20,000 new public charge points Its objective is to operate 150,000 charge points across Europe, all power levels combined, by 2025.

-Its objective is to operate 150,000 charge points across Europe, all power levels combined, by 2025.
-Encouraging customers to adopt LNG and hydrogen Natural gas vehicle (NGV) fuel, distributed in the form of compressed (CNG) or liquefied (LNG) natural gas, offers an alternative to electricity for reducing transportation-related carbon emissions, particularly when it includes biogas.
-With the 2017 acquisition of Netherlands-based PitPoint.
-Europe's third largest NGV fuel supplier, Total accelerated the rollout of NGV fuel, particularly for trucks and transporters.
+Encouraging customers to adopt LNG and hydrogen

+Natural gas vehicle (NGV) fuel, distributed in the form of compressed (CNG) or liquefied (LNG) natural gas, offers an alternative to electricity for reducing transportation-related carbon emissions, particularly when it includes biogas.

+With the 2017 acquisition of Netherlands-based PitPoint, Europe's third largest NGV fuel supplier, Total accelerated the rollout of NGV fuel, particularly for trucks and transporters.
 It also has plans to develop a network of more than 600 service stations offering NGV fuel by 2025, including nearly a hundred stations in France (NGV fuel is currently available at 450 Total-affiliated service stations worldwide).

-AVIATION: DEVELOPING SUSTAINABLE BIOFUELS In early 2020, the French government released a roadmap to sustainable aviation biofuel and issued a call for expressions of interest.
-In response.
-Total partnered with several aerospace firms to identify investment-ready projects in biofuel production units for the aeronautics industry.
+AVIATION: DEVELOPING SUSTAINABLE BIOFUELS

+In early 2020, the French government released a roadmap to sustainable aviation biofuel and issued a call for expressions of interest.
+In response, Total partnered with several aerospace firms to identify investment-ready projects in biofuel production units for the aeronautics industry.
 In September, as part of the conversion of the Grandpuits refinery, the Group announced the creation of a biofuel plant, with the capacity to produce 170 kt a year of sustainable jet biofuel.

+GETTING TO ZERO COALITION: DECARBONIZING THE SHIPPING INDUSTRY target, the coalition aims, through its members, to deploy commercially viable, zero-emission ocean-going vessels by 2030.
+Total is aiding the coalition's efforts by sharing its expertise, notably in such priority areas for research as fuels, marine lubricants and zero-emission technologies for shipping vessels.

-GETTING TO ZERO COALITION: DECARBONIZING THE SHIPPING INDUSTRY In June 2020, Total joined the Getting to Zero Coalition to support the drive toward a zero-carbon shipping industry.
+In June 2020, Total joined the Getting to Zero Coalition to support the drive toward a zero-carbon shipping industry.
 The coalition's ambition is to help reach the goal set by the International Maritime Organization of curtailing GHG emissions from shipping by at least half from 2008 levels by 2050.
-To meet that target, the coalition aims, through its members, to deploy commercially viable, zero-emission ocean-going vessels by 2030.
-Total is aiding the coalition's efforts by sharing its expertise, notably in such priority areas for research as fuels, marine lubricants and zero-emission technologies for shipping vessels. - In 2018, Total acquired a 25% stake in U.S.-based Clean Energy, one of the leading providers of natural gas fuel and renewable natural gas fuel for the North American transportation industry.
-Clean Energy installs and operates CNG and LNG filling stations and has a network of 550 service stations across the U.S. and Canada.
-Alongside NGV fuel, hydrogen for vehicles is a promising option for the future, especially for trains. trucks and urban mass transit.
-Hydrogen-powered bus fleets are poised for growth and Total is helping to make that a reality.
-Along with five other industrial partners (Air Liquide, Daimler, Linde, OMV and Shell), the Group is a founding member of Germany's H2 Mobility consortium, whose goal is to promote hydrogen mobility in Germany (p.
-28).
-Promoting wider use of natural gas fuel in the shipping industry The energy transition has come to the shipping industry as well, with substantial consequences for the climate at stake, given that over 90% of the world's goods are transported by sea.
-The global marine fuel market represents approximately 265 Mt per year,
+To meet that

+1. HPC: High Power Charge.

+TOTAL ECOSOLUTIONS: TRANSPARENCY AND STANDARDS